quentinkb/tubair/README.md

 ![](http://nsa37.casimages.com/img/2016/08/17/160817122152909792.png)

-*-If the green led lights up, the connexion to our server is well initialized.
- -If the red led lights up, you may have set a wrong username or password into the api.h file.
+*If the green led lights up, the connexion to our server is well initialized.
+If the red led lights up, you may have set a wrong username or password into the api.h file.
 Replace them with your TUB'AIR account IDs and try again to click the button.

 #### Humidity and temperature sensor installation